-The Pittsburg Campus is home to a majority of LMC's students, thus proving to be the engine behind the College's growth.
+The Pittsburg Campus is home to a majority of LMC's students.
 Meanwhile, the headcount at the Brentwood Center continues to be stable.
 With the opening of the new Brentwood Center, the College anticipates that the Center will generate a greater percentage of the overall headcount.
+(INT-2, INT-13)

 In addition to the expansion in Brentwood, the College has also expanded distance education offerings to serve the diverse needs of its students.
 The proportion of students enrolling in distance education (100% online) relative to all enrollments has steadily increased over the past five years, from 5.0% to 9.6%.
+(INT-2, INT-6, INT-11, INT-13)